lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/remove.md

 ================

-public [TemporaryVirtualFileSystem::remove](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/remove.md)(string $contextId, string $url) : void
+public [TemporaryVirtualFileSystem::remove](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/remove.md)(string $contextId, string $id) : void

-Adds a "remove" operation to the commit list for the given url and context.
+Adds a "remove" operation to the commit list for the given id and context.

 For more details see the heuristic section of the [TemporaryVirtualFileSystem conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md).